BonnieProsper/adaptive-autocomplete/README.md

 This prevents accidental mix-ups between prediction and ranking logic and allows explanations to remain truthful as the system evolves.
+Explanations describe the final ranking, not raw predictor output.

 Immutability at Boundaries: